jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
+- Create product page
+  - Allow product fetch hook to paginate/offset
+  - Make a hook/component for normal pagination vs searching
+  - Figure out visual look
 - Make the dashboard page
   - Handle error messages in callback page
   - Handle successful redirect in callback page
-- Create product page
-  - Figure out visual look
 - Create products dashboard page
   - Retrieve product and their attributes
 - Write test for get shop